A Smile as Big as the Moon

-A Smile as Big as the Moon is a Hallmark Hall of Fame television movie.
-The film debuted on ABC on January 29, 2012.
+A Smile as Big as the Moon is a 2012 American drama television film directed by James Steven Sadwith and written by Thomas Rickman.
+The film debuted on ABC on January 29, 2012, as an episode of Hallmark Hall of Fame.

-John Corbett stars in this film based on the 2002 memoir of the same title by teacher Mike Kersjes and Joe Layden.
+John Corbett stars in this film based on the 2002 memoir by teacher Mike Kersjes and Joe Layden.
 The movie shows the challenges Kersjes faced as he worked to bring out the best from his special education students by taking them to Space Camp, which had, until that time been perceived as a program best suited to advanced science and math students, well beyond the reach of special education students.
-Several actors playing students in the film have Down syndrome, autism and/or learning disabilities.
+Several actors playing students in the film have a disability themselves.

 Plot

 Ben, a student with Down syndrome, in Mike Kersjes's Forest Hills Northern High School, Grand Rapids, Michigan, special education class, dreams of becoming an astronaut.
 Kersjes, who is also a football coach is inspired to pursue Space Camp for his students.
 Obstacles mount as school administrators object to the expense and Space Camp officials have no experience with special-ed students.
 Teacher Robynn McKinney supports Kersjes's efforts.

 Eventually the trip is approved by the necessary parties, and Kersjes faces another set of challenges: fundraising, preparing the students for their trip with science and physical education, and battling bullying and belittling from other students.
 Kersjes engages the football team in these endeavors.